Reason #3 why the Wizard likes Bovada:

 Replay

 Replay is a craps side bet I spotted at the Boulder Station on September 16, 2010.
 It pays if the shooter makes the same point at least 3 times before sevening out.
-The following table shows what each event pays, the probability, and contribution to the return.
-The table is based on a random simulation of over 2 billion shooters.
-Only the highest win is paid.
-The lower right cell shows a house edge of 24.79%.
+For my full analysis, please see my page on the Replay side bet.

 Twice as Nice